Mohan-Reddy-DevOps-Projects/code-devops-documents/azure_devops/pipeline/examples/README.md

 - Azure Container Instance deployment example can be found [here](./06.%20aci/)
 - Are you looking for a liquibase project to make changes to Database?
 Check [this example](./07.%20liquibase/)
 - Are you looking for a way to add Premier Certificates or custom Certificates to your Azure App service?
 Check our [this template](./public-certs-azure-app-service/)
+- NPM Webpack Deployment to VM.
+Check our [template](./08.%20npm-webpack-vm/)